-Table 1 shows that Indonesia occupies the fourth position of GMTI in 2016, jumping up two spots from the previous year's ranking.
+Table 1 shows that Indonesia occupies the fourth position of GMTI in 2016, jumping 3 two spots from the previous year's ranking.
 The central and local governments as well as other stakeholders, such as the tourism industry sector, have all attempted to improve a tourism destination development strategy [3], which included the following:

-- 1. Increasing the attractiveness of sharia tourist destination areas and develop a sharia-based, family-friendly vacation destination; - 2.
-Increasing the number of foreign Muslim visitor arrivals via national tourism marketing; - 3.
-Developing a tourism industry that pushes the standard of sharia tourism facility, such as hotels, restaurants, travel agencies, and spas, and increase the choice of accommodation options for sharia tourists; and - 4.
-Developing the human resources of sharia tourism and enhance efforts to realize the ease of communication.
+- Increasing the attractiveness of sharia tourist destination areas and develop a sharia-based, family-friendly vacation destination; - Increasing the number of foreign Muslim visitor arrivals via national tourism marketing; - Developing a tourism industry that pushes the standard of sharia tourism facility, such as hotels, restaurants, travel agencies, and spas, and increase the choice of accommodation options for sharia tourists; and - Developing the hugan resources of sharia tourism and enhance efforts to realize the ease of communication.

-The Ministry of Tourism identified nine areas (e.g., West Sumatra, Riau, Lampung, Banten, Jakarta, West Java, East Java, Makassar, and Lombok) with great potential for sharia tourism and initiated the development of Islamic tourism in the country [4].
+(e.g., West Sumatra, Riau, Lampung, Banten, Jakarta, West Java, East Java, Makassar, and Lombok) with great potential for sharia tourism and initiated the development of Islamic tourism in the country [4].
 In Indonesia, sharia tourism has enormous potential in many areas terms of natural and cultural tourism.
 These include the tourism objects announced by Indonesian President: Mandalika in Lombok, Labuan Bajo in East Nusa Tenggara, Wakatobi in Southeast Sulawesi, Lake Toba in North Sumatra, Kepulauan Seribu in Jakarta, Borobudur Temple in East Java, and Tanjung Lesung Belitung in Bangka Belitung.